viridia/klendathu-v1/DesignNotes.md

 * What do we need to do to finalize the db format enough that we can start collecting real issues (and not worry about having to wipe the db during development?)
-  -- liking comments
+  -- liking comments (list of likes)
-  -- liking issues
+  -- liking issues (list of likes)
-* Make sure that queries are invalidated by updated.
-  * Mostly this applies to plural queries.
+  -- other reactions?
+* User autocomplete has a bug where it gets stuck sometimes.
+(General ac problem).
 * Get rid of typeahead
   * We'll need a slightly different autocomplete than the one we use for labels and users.
     (One which allows new items and editable suggestions).
+* Custom suggest field / enter key support.
+  * Will be easier once we have some data
 * Adding comments in the compose page.
 * A way to delete an issue
   * Individual delete - make sure to unlink related items.